fpvandoorn/Dagstuhl-tables/README.md

 #### New terminology

-* A *configuration* is an assignment for the *number* of participants to each table (but not stating which participant goes where).
 * A *distribution* is a seating assignment for a single meal.
+* A *configuration* is an assignment for the *number* of participants to each table for a single meal (but not stating which participant goes where).
 * We say that a configuration `C` is dominated if it has two tables with `a` and `b` participants and `a + b ≤ k`.
   * In this case, we can merge these two tables and still have a valid solution, so we may assume we have a solution without dominated configurations.
+* A *connection* is a pair of people sitting at the same table.
+A *new connection* is a connection that was not yet formed on a previous day.
+The number of connections a table of size `l` makes is `s(l) = l(l-1)/2`, not all of which might be new connections.
+The number of new connections `s(c)` of a configuration `c` is the sum.
+* The *optimal configuration* `opt` is the configuration with the most connections.
+It has `⌊ n / k ⌋` tables of size `k` and one table of size `n mod k`, and it is unique.
+* If `k < n ≤ k^2 - 1` then it is not possible to create `2 * s(opt)` new connections after two days, since at least one pair of participants has to sit at the same table on both days, or a configuration other than the optimal configuration has to be used.
+Let `s(c1,c2)` the maximum number of new connections `c2` can make on day 2 is `c1` was used on day 1.

 #### `T(12,3) ≤ 6`
 * Solution found by Mathematica SAT-solver: